izguenther6/Portfolio/1) Cornell Soil and Water Lab, Oct. 2022 - Present/Predicting Pesticide Contamination in New York Aquifers/README.md

 SUMMARY
 - over the past 3 years, the Cornell Soil & Water Lab has collaborated with the NYSDEC to test groundwater        samples around the state for pesticide contamination

-- we are now using this data to build machine learning models that predict pesticide leaching events...since the code/output cannot be currently shared, here's a list of key components being implemented:
+- we are now using this data to build machine learning models that predict pesticide leaching events...since the code/output is currently confidential, here's a list of key components being implemented:
   - Gradient Boosting Classification (binary) from scikit-learn
   - tree tuning (depth and min samples)
   - cross-validation with custom model scorer (f-beta) and modified probability threshold for decision